Mauritius without passport: the measure extended until June 30, 2027

 Good news for the people of Reunion: the “Mauritius without passport” system has been renewed for another year!
-French nationals residing in Reunion Island will be able to continue to travel to Mauritius with their simple national identity card until June 30, 2026.
+French nationals residing in La Réunion will be able to continue travelling to Mauritius with just their national identity card until June 30, 2027.

 A measure facilitating trade between sister islands

-Implemented on September 19, 2022 by the Mauritian authorities, this exceptional provision allows Reunion Islanders to stay in Mauritius without needing to present a passport.
-Initially scheduled until June 30, 2023, the measure was successively extended to 2024, 2025 and now until June 2026, demonstrating the desire of the two territories to maintain privileged relations.
+Implemented on September 19, 2022, by the Mauritian authorities, this exceptional provision allows residents of Réunion to stay in Mauritius without needing to present a passport.
+Initially scheduled to end on June 30, 2023, the measure has been renewed annually—with successive deadlines extended to June 2024, June 2025, June 2026, and now June 30, 2027—demonstrating the desire of both territories to maintain close ties.

 This initiative is part of the logic of the close ties that unite Reunion Island and Mauritius, only 220 kilometers apart.
 The two islands in the Indian Ocean share a common history and maintain privileged relations, both economically and culturally.